Are you seeing this when you try to reach your domain?

 Consider “social.dnsmadeeasy.com”; it can be broken down into a top-level domain (TLD), the “.com” part; a domain, the “dnsmadeeasy” part; and a subdomain, “social”.
 There’s also an invisible component known as the root domain — imagine an extra dot on the end with nothing after it.

 We first look at the DNS server responsible for the “.com” top-level domain, and ask where it can find information about the “example” domain.
 The server with this knowledge is called the authoritative server for “example.com” and it will know the IP address.

 You might be asking what all this has to do with the domain name of your new site not working: it’s because of the caches.
-Every domain name has an associated Time To Live (TTL) record.
-It’s often 4 hours (14,400 seconds).
-That’s to tell the DNS servers how long they should hold the information relating to the domain in their cache.
-After 4 hours, the DNS server will “forget” the mapping of URL to IP, but before then, when it gets a request for a domain, it answers from its cache instead of asking the authoritative name server.
+Every domain name has an associated Time To Live (TTL) record that tells the DNS servers how long they should hold the information relating to the domain in their cache.
+After 4 hours (the typical amount of time most TTL’s are set to), the DNS server will “forget” the mapping of URL to IP.
+During the period when the information is cached, when it gets a request for a domain it will answer from its cache instead of asking the authoritative name server.
 The information it has could be up to 4 hours old, and if you’ve changed where the domain name points in the meantime, your browser will be sent to the wrong place.

 I imagine that right now you’re thinking “Alright, 4 hours isn’t so long.”
-Unfortunately, sometimes the people running very busy DNS servers want to save them a bit of work, and so they will ignore a TTL if it’s shorter than 24 hours and occasionally 48 hours.
+Unfortunately, sometimes the people running very busy DNS servers want to save them a bit of work, and so they will ignore a TTL if it’s shorter than 24 hours (occasionally 48 hours).
 So, in some rare cases, it will take up to 48 hours for your DNS records to propagate through the system and for your domain name to work properly for everyone.

 Also published on Medium.